alondmnt/joplin-plugin-tag-navigator/README.md

     - Example: `"!references/"` excludes notebooks containing "references" in their path.
 - You may also enable `Search: Use regex for tag / note / content filtering` to filter using regular expressions.

+### Result cards

+Each result in the list view is shown as a card.
+By default the card is headed by the note title, which you can click to collapse the card, and whose **←** arrow opens the note at the matched line.

+The setting `Search: Note title location` moves that information:

+- `Heading`: the note title above the result content.
+This is the default.
+- `Footer`: the notebook path and note title in a small grey line below the result content.
+Use this when the results are what you scan and the note is context rather than a header.
+The footer keeps the collapse click and the **←** arrow.
+- `None`: no note information at all, for compact cards.
+These cards are always expanded, and clicking a result still opens the note at the matched line.

+The footer path follows `Search: Extract the full notebook path`: turn it on for the full path (`/Projects/2026/Weekly review`), leave it off for just the notebook holding the note (`2026/Weekly review`).
+The footer is kept to a single row and shortens the path first, so the note title stays readable.
+Hover over it to see the whole path.

+To change the [result grouping](#advanced-options), right-click anywhere on a result card.
+This works in all three modes.

 ### Context expansion

 Context expansion lets you reveal surrounding lines around search results to see more context without opening the note.